 The Mirena IUD litigation has been moving steadily.
 Mirena is a device manufactured by Bayer which is designed for long-term pregnancy prevention.
 It’s a small, flexible device that a doctor inserts into the uterus.
 It slowly expels a hormone, levonorgestrel, and is intended to be effective for up to five years.
 Reported injuries and lawsuits include:

-movement of the IUD within the uterus
+- movement of the IUD within the uterus puncturing the uterus

 - Pelvic Inflammatory Disease (PID)